e-marshall/tutorials/book/background/3_tutorials_overview.md

 ## *Part 2: Sentinel-1 RTC imagery tutorial*

 This tutorial focuses on data from Sentinel-1, a synthetic aperture radar (SAR) dataset containing imagery collected at C-band.
 Specifically, we are looking at Sentinel-1 Radiometric Terrain Corrected (RTC) imagery (for more detail on this, see [tutorial data](4_tutorial_data.md)).
-We demonstrate how to access and work with two Sentinel-1 RTC datasets as well as how to set up and perform an initial comparison between the two and time series analysis of Sentinel-1 backscatter variability.
+We demonstrate how to access and work with two Sentinel-1 RTC datasets, as well as how to set up and perform an initial comparison between the two.
 These notebooks cover:

 1) Reading and working with a very large dataset (stored locally) in memory.
 This includes steps such as:
     - Reconstructing metadata lost during the read step,